 Creating content randomly is a major Content Marketing mistake.
 It takes time and lots of effort to be successful in Content Marketing.

 Some major content marketing mistakes and how to avoid them

 The following are some of the very common and major common content marketing mistakes that can ruin your efforts:

 Content marketing is a long-term strategy.
 It often takes months, if not years to see any noticeable difference in traffic from writing good content.
 The reason is simple.
 Initially, no one would know you.
 But when you start creating articles, blog posts, guest posts, etc. regularly, you will get noticed.
-This will only be possible when you persist and create well researched and lucidly written content which adds value to the readers.
+This will only be possible when you persist and create well researched and lucidly written content that adds value to the readers.
 When the readers start loving your content, they will keep coming back for more.
 Slowly you will be able to create a loyal audience and thereby establish your position as an authority in your field.

-It takes time to create enough content that can get you noticed, and establish you as a trusted expert.
+It takes time to create enough content that can get you noticed and establish you as a trusted expert.
 If you feel that creating a few articles and blogs is going to increase the traffic to your website overnight, then it is not going to be so.

 Content marketing revolves around topics that the audience is talking about.
 It is better not to take a contrarian view on this.
 Of course, established brands can afford to adopt a disruptive strategy and be sure that their loyal followers will eagerly listen to them.
 But till a new organization establishes its place as an authority, it is safer to talk to the customers about topics they are interested in.

 There are several ways to find out the trending topics and content.
 Tools like Google Trends show you the current trending topics in a country of your choice.